open-ephys/gui-docs/source/User-Manual/Plugins/OneBox.rst

 Synchronization settings
 ######################################

 Properly configuring your synchronization signals is critical for Neuropixels recordings.
 Each probe will have a slightly different sample rate between 29999.9 and 30000.1 Hz, so you cannot simply count samples to figure out how much time has elapsed for a given data stream.
-Therefore, every data source (including individual basestations, NI hardware, etc.) must share a hardware sync line in order for samples to be accurately aligned offline.
+Therefore, every data source must share a hardware sync line in order for samples to be accurately aligned offline.

 Each OneBox contains an SMA connector for sync input (labeled SMA1).
 The behavior of this connector is configured using the synchronization interface within the plugin editor: